IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 Congestion window reduction is triggered by:

-* Packet loss is detected : The congestion window is reduced by a predetermined fraction
+* Packet loss is detected : The congestion window is reduced by a predetermined fraction.

-* Estimated queue delay exceeds a given threshold : The congestion window is reduced given by how much the delay exceeds the threshold
+* Estimated queue delay exceeds a given threshold : The congestion window is reduced given by how much the delay exceeds the threshold.

-* Classic ECN marking detected : The congestion window is reduced by a predetermined fraction
+* Classic ECN marking detected : The congestion window is reduced by a predetermined fraction.

-* L4S ECN marking detected : The congestion window is reduced in proportion to the fraction of packets that are marked (scalable congestion control)
+* L4S ECN marking detected : The congestion window is reduced in proportion to the fraction of packets that are marked (scalable congestion control).

 ## Sender Transmission Control